-General Education Curriculum PROFESSIONAL EDUCATION - 39 CREDIT HOURS Requirements (minimum 40 credit hours) Edu 150 Exploring Education in Contemporary America 3 Writing and Cultural Literacy Edu 200 The Learner and the Learning Process 3 Eng 101 College Composition Edu 261 Educational Computing 3 Eng 201 Advanced College Composition Edu 310 The Teaching Process 3 Multicultural Experience Edu 353 Reading and Writing in the Content Area 3 World or indigenous or American Sign Language course 3 Edu 368 Teaching Mathematics in the Secondary School 3 Diversity and global issues course Edu 387 Teaching Students with Special Needs 3 Quantitative Decision-making Edu 395 Internship in Teacher Education 3 Mat 101, 131, 201 or higher level math course3 Edu 495 Student Teaching 15 Physical and Life Sciences Complete sections A and B A. Select two courses of scientific literacy from the following: MATHEMATICS MAJOR REQUIREMENTS 40-41 CREDIT HOURS Bio, Chy, Env, Ecy, Gey, Phy, Sci.
-At least one must be a 4-credit lab Cos 105 Computer Programming 3 science course.
-Mat 131 Calculus I 4 Lab science course Mat 132 Calculus II 4 Lab or non-lab science course Mat 201 Probability and Statistics 1 3 B. Select one of the following: Mat 202 Probability and Statistics II 3 Hpr 101 Lifelong Wellness, Bio 300 Human Nutrition, or Rec 234 Mat 251 Foundations of Mathematics 3 Outdoor Pursuits I Mat 274 Elementary Linear Algebra 3 Mat 312 Geometric Structures 4 Social Sciences Select FOUR of the following for a minimum of 12 Credit Hours: Complete sections A and B Mat 231 Calculus III 4 A. Select any two of the following historical analysis Mat 233 Differential Equations 4 courses: Hty 115, Hty 116, Hty 161, Hty 162 Mat 321 Modern Algebra I 3 OR - Select a 100-level history course and a subsequent 300- or Mat 335 Introduction to Complex Analysis 3 400-level history course for a total of six credits Mat 435 Real Analysis 3 History course History course Course also meets GEC requirement B. Select two of the following social science courses for a total of six credits: Ant 100, Eco 100, Geo 168, Pos 101, Pos 211, Psy 100, Soc 100 SELECT GENERAL ELECTIVES TO BRING TOTAL EARNED HOURS TO 128 Social Science course Social Science course Humanities and Fine Arts Complete sections A and B A. Select one of the following courses in literary writing, analysis, or philosophy: Eng 151, Eng 211, Phi 151, Phi 152, Hon 300 3 B. Select one of the following courses in visual or perform- Art 101, Art 102, Art 103, Art 107 Important additional GEC requirements FYS 100 First Year Seminar Total credits required for degree: 128 Writing Intensive Course Minimum cumulative GPA for graduation: 2.50 Technology Intensive Course Cumulative GPA in major and concentration: 2.50 Cumulative GPA professional education sequence: 2.50 Minimum cumulative GPA for student teaching: 2.50
+Writing and Cultural Literacy

+Eng 101 College Composition

+Eng 201 Advanced College Composition

+Multicultural Experience

+World or indigenous or American Sign Language course 3

+Diversity and global issues course

+Quantitative Decision-making

+Mat 101, 131, 201 or higher level math course3

+Physical and Life Sciences

+Complete sections A and B

+A. Select two courses of scientific literacy from the following: Bio, Chy, Env, Ecy, Gey, Phy, Sci.
+At least one must be a 4credit lab science course.

+Lab science course

+Lab or non-lab science course

+B. Select one of the following:

+Hpr 101 Lifelong Wellness, Bio 300 Human Nutrition, or Rec 234

+Outdoor Pursuits I or Rec 235 Outdoor Pursuits II 3

+Social Sciences

+Complete sections A and B

+A. Select any two of the following historical analysis

+courses:

+Hty 115, Hty 116, Hty 161, Hty 162

+OR - Select a 100-level history course and a subsequent 300- or

+400-level history course for a total of six credits

+History course

+History course

+B. Select two of the following social science courses for a total of six credits: Ant 100, Eco 100, Geo 168, Pos 101, Pos

+211, Psy 100, Soc 100

+Social Science course

+Social Science course

+Complete sections A and B

+A. Select one of the following courses in literary writing,

+analysis, or philosophy:

+Art/Eng 116, Eng 151, Eng 211,

+Phi 151, Phi 152, Hon 300

+B. Select one of the following courses in visual or performing arts:

+Art 101, Art 102, Art 103, Art 107

+Important additional GEC requirements

+FYS 100 First Year Seminar1